burnty46/Gravity-Changer/README.md

 ### CONTROLS

+right primary makes your gavity shoot you right right secondary makes your gavity shoot you left

+left primary makes your gavity shoot you left left secondary makes your gavity shoot you right

-press right primary buttons to get very high gravity!
+right trigger to go back to normal gravity!